MarkAdell/my_articles/series/part_2.md

 # Yet another introduction to Functional Programming (Part Two)

 Welcome to the second part of our series of articles on Functional Programming.
-In the previous part, we gave an introduction and we discussed imperative and declarative code.
-In this part, we will be exploring Pure Functions.
+In the previous part, we gave an introduction and we discussed imperative vs declarative code.
+In this part, we will explore Pure Functions.

 Be sure to check our previous parts: